Last Updated on May 12, 2025

 - Weakness of the shoulder

-On examination of these symptomatic cases, there could be the following signs
+On examination of these symptomatic cases, there may be

 - Localized tenderness on the acromion